What Temperature Do I Bisque Fire Pottery Clay To?

 Different clay bodies may require different cone temperatures for bisque firing.
 Therefore, bisque firing is not as much about the type of clay (like stoneware or earthenware clay) but more about what is in your clay body.

 With a darker clay body, you will have more organic materials that need to burn off.
 Therefore, you should fire to 1945 °F (1063 ℃ ) Cone 04 at a slow speed.
-The higher temperature and slower firing allows the gases to escape.
+The higher temperature and slower firing allow the gases to escape.

 When I use Amaco #11 Stoneware White Clay, I fire at a medium speed to 1945 °F (1063 ℃) Cone 04.
-And when I use darker clays like Amaco Buff No. 46 Stoneware Clay, I slow fire to 1945 °F (1063 ℃) Cone 04.
+And when I use darker clays like Amaco Buff No. 46 Stoneware Clay, I slow-fire to 1945 °F (1063 ℃), Cone 04.

 Also, many clay companies state the best bisque fire temperature for a particular clay.
 Be sure to read the full clay description.